 Map of the College of Social Sciences, UP Baguio Campus.

 Our mission is to offer multi-disciplinary undergraduate and graduate programs in the social sciences.
 These programs are guided by the faculty’s mission to offer a socially committed social science education that:

-- Discuss the general history and common traditions of the social science disciplines and their distinguishing concepts, perspectives and methods;
+Discuss the general history and common traditions of the Social Science Disciplines;

 Prospective students may choose between two undergraduate and two graduate degrees hosted by the College through its departments or the Institute of Management.